-Now this may not seem like a very interesting story, but it’s one that maybe shows the difference from those climbers who feel stuck at one grade, and those that keep evolving.
+Now, this may not seem like a very interesting story, but it’s one that maybe shows the difference between those climbers who feel stuck at one grade and those that keep evolving.
 Very often there is no real physical difference between the climbers, and both possess the same raw material for success, the only difference being that one does not restrict themselves or box themselves into one grade, or one style of climbing.

 So how do you go about this?
-Well the obvious answer is start climbing harder routes.
-Throw yourself at hard routes that are safe, and top rope the life out of hard routes that are not.
-When you go to the climbing wall try a route where you can’t even do one move, but try it non the less - and bit by bit you may succeed, even if success is just hanging on.
+Well, the obvious answer is to start climbing harder routes.
+Throw yourself at hard routes that are safe, and top-rope the life out of hard routes that are not.
+When you go to the climbing wall try a route where you can’t even do one move, but try it non less - and bit by bit you may succeed, even if success is just hanging on.
 Do you think Adam Ondra walks up to a 9b+ and finds he can do most of the moves pretty easily, or that he can do non of them?

 Each time you go climbing you should try and set aside one part of the day to try something you think is beyond you, the aim if not to climb it, to simply do one move, or even just step off the ground.

 And then one day you’ll find you’ve had a pay rise!